 Do not eat or drink for 2 hours prior to the exam.
-You will need to bring your prescription.
+If your doctor provides you with a requisition, you will need to bring it with you.
 When you arrive, you will be asked to fill out a questionnaire in order to confirm that all necessary precautions have been taken.

 Please inform the technologist if you are pregnant or think you might be pregnant, if you have kidney disease or are diabetic, or if you are allergic to the IV contrast.

 Take all of your prescribed medications as scheduled unless otherwise instructed.
 You may be asked to drink a liquid that allows us to obtain better imaging of your GI system.